Porto is a city with a long and vibrant history. A lot has been written about it throughout the years, but never as much as now.

 Because we might just take literally… as we did in 1834.

 As you might know by now, Porto was the stage of a brutal year-long siege during the civil war that opposed two brothers of the royal family between 1832 and 1833: D. Pedro IV (I in Brazil) and D. Miguel.

 Pedro, on the side of those who defended a constitutional monarchy, enters the city of Porto in 1832 with some 7.500 men, in order to fight Miguel’s troops, that argued that their king Miguel should be an absolute ruler with no division of power.

 The people of Porto fought bravely alongside Pedro – who became known around here as the Soldier King.
 So brave in fact that the city still keeps its title given by Pedro’s daughter, the Invicta city (i.e. unvanquished, unbeaten, unconquered).

 But that wasn’t all.
 Pedro, laying in his deathbed less than a year after his victory, held his wife’s hand and solemnly begged her that Porto be “the tomb of his heart”.

 Six months later, and after an intense debate over where would it be deposited, Pedro’s heart was put to rest at Lapa church, where the Soldier King used to attend mass everyday.
-According to a chronicler that attended the ceremony at the time, it featured “no royal splendor nor luxury, but rather an abundance of tears and nothing short of pure sentiment”.
+According to a chronicler that attended the ceremony at the time, it featured “no royal splendour nor luxury, but rather an abundance of tears and nothing short of pure sentiment”.

 And sentiment is what we carry in our hearts over this episode in our history, so much so that overlapping the city’s coat of arms, front and center, is… the heart of Pedro!

-We hope you have enjoyed this list of interesting facts about Porto, and that it shall fulfill your heart with high expectations regarding your next visit to the city!
+I hope you have enjoyed this list of interesting facts about Porto, and that it shall fulfill your heart with high expectations regarding your next visit to the city!